sandelius/font-kit-rails/README.md

  *= require font-kit-rails
 ```

-To load a speficific font:
+or load a specific font:

 ```
  *= require font-kit-rails/ubuntu